Sales Tax Rate for Food and Personal Hygiene Products

-Sales of food for home consumption are taxed at the reduced rate of 2.5% throughout Virginia.
-Beginning January 1, 2020, certain essential personal hygiene products will also be taxed at the lower rate.
+Sales of food for home consumption and certain essential personal hygiene products are taxed at the reduced rate of 2.5% throughout Virginia.
+Beginning January 1, 2023, the rate will decrease to 1%.

 What qualifies as food for home consumption?